Just what is NLP?

 Is all ‘NLP’ the same?

-Definitely not – which is unfortunate if you’re trying to figure out where to learn NLP.
-The quality of NLP that you get is dependent on with which organisation you learn it and how you learn it.
+The quality of NLP that you get depends on which organisation you learn it with and how you learn it.

 Even terms like Certified NLP Practitioner or Certified NLP Master Practitioner are unreliable since there are no universal standards.

 Originally the title Certified NLP Practitioner indicated that the person had

 - Participated in a thorough hands-on training programme of at least 120 hours

 - Been personally assessed by a Certified NLP Trainer as having attained a certain level of skill